Modern literature in Irish: Writers in Irish abroad

 Julie Breathnach-Banwait is an Australian citizen of Irish origin living in Western Australia.
-She is the author of a collection called Dánta Póca (Pocket Poems), published by Coiscéim in 2020 and Ar Thóir Gach Ní, published by Coiscéim in 2022.
-She has also regularly published her poetry in The Irish Scene magazine in Western Australia.
-Her poetry has been published in Comhar (Ireland) and An Gael (New York) as well as on idler.ie.
-She is a native of Ceantar na nOileán in Connemara, County Galway.
+She is the author of: Dánta Póca (2020) Ar Thóir gach Ní (2022) and Cnámha Scoilte (2023).
+She has had many publications in various literary magazines and anthologies both in Ireland and Australia.

 Literary magazines

 The oldest Irish-language literary magazines responsible for the encouragement of poetry and short fiction are Comhar (founded in 1942) and Feasta (founded in 1948).
 The latter, presently edited by Cormac Ó hAodha, is the journal of the Gaelic League, though it has an independent editorial policy.
 Both magazines publish short fiction and poetry: the manifesto of Feasta also declares that one of its objects is to encourage students to write in Irish.
 Feasta has enjoyed more stability than Comhar, which suffered from a declining readership and has now been reconstituted.
 The withdrawal of support by Foras na Gaeilge, a major source of subsidies, may affect their future.
 Both magazines have had as contributors some of the most notable figures in modern Irish-language literature, and continue to encourage new writing.

 They have since been joined by An Gael, an international literary magazine established in North America but publishing prose and poetry in Irish by writers from a number of different countries, including Ireland, Australia and Finland.

 Oghma was a literary journal in the Irish language published from 1989 to 1998.